hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 ~> **Note:** Currently, only members of the "owners" team can create new workspaces.

 First, make sure you're on TFE's front page.
-If you're still on the VCS settings (or any other page), click the Terraform logo button in the upper left and choose "Terraform Enterprise (Beta)".
+If you're still on the VCS settings (or any other page), click the Terraform logo button in the upper left and choose "Terraform Enterprise".

 ![navigate](./images/work-navigate.png)